pilotmoon/popclipweb/site/kb/mas.md

 If you use iCloud and ever ran PopClip 2023.7 or later from the MAS, then PopClip has already saved proof of your MAS purchase to your iCloud account.

-On any Mac where you use the same iCloud account (including on mew Macs in the future), you can simply download the Standalone edition of PopClip from the [downloads](/download) page and put it in the /Applications folder.
+On any Mac where you use the same iCloud account (including on new Macs in the future), you can simply download the Standalone edition of PopClip from the [downloads](/download) page and put it in the /Applications folder.
 It will detect your MAS purchase and unlock itself.